anubhavyadav/Caxuo_PICshark/README.md

 ### 💡 Advantages of Caxuo PICshark?

-- 🧩 Image related Five essential processes in one app
+- 🧩 Image related Five essential processes in one app.
-- 🚀 Free to use, Lightweight & portable — no installation needed
+- 🚀 Free to use, Lightweight & portable — no installation needed.
-- 📊 Progress & status bar for visual feedback
+- 📊 Progress & status bar for visual feedback.
-- ⏹️ Cancel export anytime
+- ⏹️ Cancel export anytime.
-- 💻 Works 100% offline (No Adware or Bloatware)
+- 💻 Works 100% offline (No Adware or Bloatware).
-- 🧩 Process hundreds of Images in bulk/batch
+- 🧩 Process hundreds of Images in bulk/batch.
-- 🚫 No watermark in Compress, Scale, Format and Combine process of the App
+- 🚫 No watermark in Compress, Scale, Format and Combine process of the App.
+- 💻 Easily Remove the App from your Computer - just Delete its unzipped Folder (No uninstallation required).

 ---